Street Fighter: The Legend of Chun-Li: Plot

 Chun-Li moves from San Francisco to Hong Kong with her family.
-While practicing to be a concert pianist, she learns wushu from her father, businessman Xiang.
-The family lives a normal life until they are attacked one night by thugs working for the criminal organization Shadaloo, with Xiang being abducted in front of Chun-Li.
-Chun-Li grows up and becomes a talented pianist.
-At the end of her concert, she receives a mysterious scroll written in ancient Chinese text.
+There, she learns wushu from her father, businessman Xiang.
+The family lives an everyday life until they are attacked one night by thugs working for the criminal organization Shadaloo, with Xiang being abducted in front of Chun-Li.
+Chun-Li grew up and became a talented concert pianist.
+One day, she receives a mysterious scroll written in ancient Chinese.
 Shortly after, she loses her mother to cancer.
-Meanwhile, at Shadaloo headquarters in Bangkok, Thailand, crime boss M.Bison announces his complete control of the organization before he has the other shareholders executed by one of his henchmen, Vega.
-It is also revealed that Xiang is still alive and working for him.
+Meanwhile, at Shadaloo headquarters in Bangkok, Thailand, crime boss M. Bison announces his complete control of the organization before having the other shareholders executed by one of his henchmen, Vega.

 The next day, Royal Thai Police detective Maya Sunee meets Interpol agent Charlie Nash, when both are called to investigate the murder of several crime syndicate families in Bangkok, with Nash determining Shadaloo perpetrated these crimes.
-In Hong Kong, an elderly woman translates Chun-Li's scroll and tells her to travel to Bangkok and find a man named Gen. Chun-Li then leaves her home and travels to Bangkok, living homeless and searching for Gen for several days.
+In Hong Kong, an elderly woman translates Chun-Li's scroll and tells her to travel to Bangkok and find a man named Gen. Chun-Li leaves her home and goes to Bangkok.
+Living homeless, she searches for Gen for several days.
 A fight with local gangsters one night leaves her unconscious, and Gen appears and takes her to his home.
 Gen tells Chun-Li that he was once a comrade of Bison, and knows how to find her father.
-For the next few days, he teaches her his style of martial arts.
-Chun-Li also learns more about Bison, who is operating Shadaloo publicly, and is holding the families of property owners hostage in order to force them to sign their property over to him.
-While spying on Bison's henchman Balrog, she overhears a property owner being asked to hand over the rights to a docking harbor, allowing the shipment of the "White Rose".
+For the next few days, he taught her his martial arts style.
+Chun-Li also learns more about Bison, who is operating Shadaloo publicly.
+Holding the families of property owners hostage, he forces them to sign their land over to him.
+While spying on Bison's henchman Balrog, Chun-Li overhears a property owner being asked to hand over the rights to a docking harbor, allowing the shipment of the "White Rose".

 Later that night, Chun-Li confronts Cantana, one of Bison's secretaries, in a nightclub.
 She obtains information on the location of the White Rose before escaping from Shadaloo's thugs and Nash and Maya.
-As a result of this incident, Cantana is murdered the next morning by Bison.
-During lunch, Gen reveals more of Bison's past; he was born in Bangkok to Irish missionaries but abandoned as an infant, grew up an orphan and lived his life as a thief.
-He killed his pregnant wife and transferred his conscience into their prematurely born daughter.
-After telling Chun-Li to go and fetch some food, Gen is attacked by Shadaloo troops and Balrog blows up his house.
-Chun-Li runs off when she is attacked by Vega, whom she defeats and leaves hanging by the side of a building.
+As a result of this incident, Cantana is later murdered by Bison.
+During lunch, Gen reveals more of Bison's past; he was born in Bangkok to Irish missionaries but was abandoned as an infant, grew up an orphan, and lived his life as a thief.
+He killed his pregnant wife and transferred his conscience to their prematurely born daughter.
+Shadaloo troops attack Gen, and Balrog blows up his house.
+Chun-Li is later attacked by Vega, whom she defeats and leaves hanging by the side of a building.